microsoft/language-server-protocol/indexFormat/specification.md

 which made the moniker specific to the npm `mobx` package.
 In addition information about the `mobx` package itself got emitted.
 Please note that since this is an import moniker the `nextMoniker` edge points from the `npm` moniker to the `tsc` moniker.

+Usually monikers are attached to result sets since they are the same for all ranges pointing to the result set.
+However for dumps that don't use result sets, monikers can also be emitted on ranges.

 ## Result ranges

 Ranges in LSIF have currently two meanings: